zi-codes/CV/README.md

 #### Resilient 💎

 I have a successful record of not only delivering under intensive circumstances but flourishing in such adversity and taking on additional challenges.
 Throughout the intensive bootcamp I was still working part-time at weekends and still managing to complete my weekend homework and attend additional coding events such as [Codebar](https://codebar.io/) every week.
-Both my degree and the day-to-day of inner city classroom teaching have reputations for being notoriously tough in different ways - from producing two quality essays a week every week to teaching challenging classes with challenging behaviours while under observation -  I am used to delivering under pressure and do not shy away from challenge.
+As a teacher I am used to dealing with the notorious stress and workload associated with inner-city classrooms and constant observations, whilst maintaining a positive attitude, as well as having successfully completed one of the most intense undergraduate degrees (30 hours of written examinations in 1 week for my BA).

 #### Busy Bee 🐝